fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 Cross Cultures Easily

-The only English speaking nation in Central America, Belize nestles between Mexico and Guatemala, and its 350,000 residents are a super friendly and dynamic blend of Creole, Garifuna, Mestizo, Maya, Mennonites, and Europeans.
+The only English speaking nation in all of Central America, Belize nestles between Mexico and Guatemala.
+Its 400,000 residents are a super friendly and dynamic blend of Creole, Garifuna, Mestizo, Maya, Mennonites, and Europeans.

-Exotic music, ethnically diverse food, colorful influences, and a cool vibe don’t get lost in translation, but a shared common language fast-tracks deeper exchange, making every interaction richer.
+Exotic music, ethnically diverse food, colorful influences, and a relaxed vibe don’t get lost in translation, but a shared common language fast-tracks deeper exchange, making every interaction richer.

 Time travel is possible

-Belize was once the heart of the Mayan civilization.
-The region is thought to have been one of the most densely populated and culturally dynamic societies in the world of 250 AD.
+Belize was once the heart of the Mayan world.
+The region is thought to have been one of the most densely populated and culturally dynamic societies on earth.
 We can trace this ancient civilization through Belize’s more than 600 archaeological sites - living museums of a disappeared civilization.

 Experience a new frontier of Mayan archaeology in the caves of Belize.
-Archaeologists venturing into elaborate cave systems are discovering stunning cathedral-like underground ceremonial centers which are helping to unravel the meaning behind sacred rituals and sacrifices.
-These sites are remarkably preserved and are like living museums with hand painted pottery, stone tools and carved alters that are thousands of years old.
+To this day, archaeologists are discovering underground ceremonial centers which are helping to unravel the meaning behind sacred rituals and sacrifices.
+These sites are remarkably preserved and are like living museums complete with hand painted pottery, stone tools and carved alters - all thousands of years old.

 BELIZE GEOGRAPHY